Talking with child

 Why study with us?

-This course will provide you with the opportunity to study at one of the world’s leading providers of child psychotherapy training.
+This course will provide you with the opportunity to study at one of the world’s leading providers of child and adolescent psychoanalytic psychotherapy training.
 It will help you gain highly specialised skills in clinical work and research with children, adolescents and their families, including those who have experienced trauma, abuse, social disadvantage or discrimination.

 It will also allow you to study within a supportive and diverse peer group and environment, with a long-established tradition of excellence in training child psychotherapists and other disciplines.